Fallen from the Sacred Tree

 6 min Article Nature, Healthy Eating, Learning & Wisdom

-With a fragrance that could make an elephant drunk, the mahua flower is a source of both medicine and myth in India’s jungles.
+The fragrant mahua flower remains a source of medicine and myth in India.

 In 2015, I took a trip to Bandhavgarh Tiger Reserve that kindled a completely unexpected love affair with the enchanted beauty of central India’s forests — and with the most magical flower to be found within them.
 A lack of connectivity has preserved many of the secrets of the Satpura hill range, and most people come to find the tigers, but I was overwhelmed by a sweet aroma lingering in the air, drowning out everything else.